- Number of days: 4

 Who is this course for?

-This course is primarily for analysts and technicians responsible for the operation, maintenance and troubleshooting of Agilent quadrupole GC-MS instruments with MSD ChemStation.
-Please note that while the hands on training will take place on an Agilent 5975 or 5973 the course is suitable for all models of Agilent single quadrupole MSD.
+This course is primarily for analysts and technicians responsible for the operation, maintenance and troubleshooting of Agilent single quadrupole GC-MS instruments using MSD ChemStation.
+Please note that while the hands on training will take place on an Agilent 5975 or 5973 the course is suitable for all models of Agilent single quadrupole MS instruments.

 - You can attend all 4 days of the course for a complete training solution.
 Alternatively, you can attend individual courses for specific training on hardware or software:

 "(I enjoyed) everything."
 Fawza Al-Johani, Lab tech, Sabic (August 2017).

 "A good lab for practices.
 Much more complete than Agilent."
 Rogerio Almeida, Service Director, Flowservice, Brazil (January 2017).